A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - If there are more than 4 PCs make the dragon an [Ancient Blue Dragon](https://2e.aonprd.com/Monsters.aspx?ID=132)

 #### Tactics:
-  - The general tactics are that the Dragon is a distraction, the Rune Giant is defence to allow Karzoug to keep casting, and the Wardens are ranged support.
+  - The general tactics are that the Dragon is a distraction, the Rune Giant is a bodyguard to allow Karzoug to keep casting, and the Wardens are ranged support.
   - Before combat
     - Karzoug casts darkvision, longstrider, see invisibility, tongues, and mind blank on himself every day.
   - ROUND 1: